Kylart/MalScraper/README.md

   .then((data) => console.log(data))
   .catch((err) => console.log(err))

-//Alternatively, if you only have the name and not the id,
-//you can let the method fetch the id on the way at the cost of being slower
+//Alternatively, if you only have the name and not the id, you can let the method fetch the id on the way at the cost of being slower

-const name = "Sakura Trick";
+const name = "Sakura Trick"

 malScraper.getEpisodesList(name)
   .then((data) => console.log(data))